Promising drop in fatal Fentanyl overdoses in King County linked to harm reduction efforts

 Hand holds Narcan

 Recent data shows a promising yet cautious decline in fatal fentanyl overdoses in King County.
-Experts like Brad Finegood, strategic advisor at Public Health — Seattle & King County’s opioid and overdose response, and Caleb Banta-Green, adjunct professor in HSPOP and Director of the Addictions, Drug & Alcohol Institute, credit community-level efforts.
+Experts like Brad Finegood, strategic advisor at Public Health — Seattle & King County’s opioid and overdose response, Caleb Banta-Green, adjunct professor in HSPOP, and Director of the Addictions, Drug & Alcohol Institute Dr. Susan Ferguson all credit community-level efforts.
 These efforts include the widespread availability of naloxone and harm reduction measures, which are proving to be critical factors in the decrease.

 This local progress aligns with findings from the CORES study which explored community-based opioid response strategies.
 The study provided insights into how expanded treatment access and harm reduction interventions can help curb overdose deaths.
 “What I get from the data is hope,” said Finegood, “What it tells us is that the time we’ve spent building out this infrastructure…is starting to have an impact.”